Fraser999/nctl/docs/commands.md

 ### nctl-view-node-metrics net={X:-1} node={Y:-all} metric={Z:-all}

 Renders metrics of node Y in network X to stdout.
+Assign the metric parameter to filter accordingly.

 ```
 nctl-view-node-metrics